iidxTe/ohtu-miniprojekti/README.md

 ### Definition of Done
-* Story has acceptance criteria, that is also documented with Cucumber and is automatically tested
+* User stories have acceptance criteria, and most of them are also documented with Cucumber and are automatically tested
 * Line coverage of added code is at least 70%
 * CI passes all tests